-- Product Design GCSE is a wide ranging and versatile qualification intended for students who are curious and engaged in careers in any aspect of science and technology. - The GCSE course is designed to develop and to help understand how products, designers, materials and technology shape the modern world and how products are manufactured on a global scale. - There is 1 exam in year 11 worth 50% and one NEA (Non-Exam Assessment Coursework folio) worth 50%. - In year 10 you will study CAD Computer Aided Design, sketching, learning to draw quickly and effectively to show your intentions.
-You will also study the work of other designers, modern and smart materials energy and eco design plus making products and packaging - In year 11 you will study mini project preparation for NEA task, informal sketchbook, manufacturing your product and a formal presentation and evaluation.
+- GCSE Product Design is a wide ranging and versatile qualification intended for Learners who are curious and engaged in careers in any aspect of science and technology. - The GCSE course is designed to develop and to help understand how products, designers, materials and technology shape the modern world and how products are manufactured on a global scale. - In year 10, learners will develop knowledge of manufacturing processes and of wideranging materials.
+They will have the opportunity to develop their computerised and traditional design and making skills. - Learners will use a range of designing equipment, specialised hand tools and computer aided manufacturing equipment such as laser cutters and 3D printers to produce products; and to support the theoretical content of the course. - In year 11 you will complete a NEA task (Non-Exam Assessment) worth 50%, this involves the development of an informal sketchbook, manufacturing a product and a formal portfolio and evaluation. - There is an exam in year 11 worth 50%, this is focused on Design and Technology in the 21st Century: Product Design.

-Why you should study Product Design:
+Why you should study GCSE Product Design:

-- You should consider product design if you are considering any career in any science technology engineering or maths subject area.
-Product design is a bridge between the academic and practical world where application of knowledge learned is turned into physically functioning products, using transferable methods. - If you are interested in engineering, architecture, construction, furniture design, carpentry, games design or surveying then product design is a subject you should study. - The skills you will develop are hand skills, learning how to cut, shape, drill, form and join various materials.
-You will also carry out a variety of designing and skill-based tasks such as analysing, designing developing and manufacturing. - In Product Design we aim to prepare our students for the ever-changing technological developments of the modern world by giving them the opportunities to be creative and learn a range of modern skills in order to design and manufacture products that solve real world problems. - There are cross curricular links with Science, Maths, IT and Geography.
+- You should consider product design if you are considering any career in any science, design, technology, engineering or maths subject area. - GCSE Product Design is a bridge between the academic and practical world where application of knowledge learned is turned into functioning products. - If you are interested in product design, engineering, architecture, furniture design and construction then product design is a subject you should study. - You will develop hand manufacturing skills and learn how to cut, shape, drill, form and join various materials.
+You will also carry out a variety of designing and skill-based tasks such as analysing, designing, prototyping and manufacturing. - In GCSE Product Design we aim to prepare our students for the ever-changing technological developments of the modern world by giving them the opportunities to be creative and learn a range of modern skills in order to design and manufacture products that solve real world problems.